wwPDB/backbone-extension/Backbone.md

 Example: B2A.
 Boron replaces C, so it is labelled as C-terminal.

-4. In cases where it is ambiguous if the terminal group is N- or C-terminal, these atoms can be labelled with “.” for these items.
+4. In cases where the residue can be flipped in the polypeptide sequence, both terminal groups can described as N- and C-terminal.
+These atoms should be labelled with Y for both terminal group items.
-   - Some non-standard residues contain two carboxyl or two amino groups rather than the standard peptide backbone.
-In these cases it is ambiguous which terminal group is N- or C-terminal and so both terminal groups should be labelled with “.” instead of Y values. (e.g., PX1, see example image in previous section).
+   - For example, some non-standard residues contain two carboxyl or two amino groups rather than the standard peptide backbone (e.g., PX1, see example image in previous section).

 # Standardising the atom naming of peptide backbone atoms
 ## Rules for Atom Naming